auraphp/auraphp.github.io/index.md

 - No use of underscore with protected elements

-- Use of the pre-exisintg Solar vocabulary for [methods](http://solarphp.com/manual/appendix-standards.naming.methods)
+- Use of the pre-existing Solar vocabulary for [methods](http://solarphp.com/manual/appendix-standards.naming.methods)